kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Safe Routing

-The saftey routing page is used to genearate a safe route for users to take based on historical crime data.
-Inn the following example, we predict a route from the White House to Union Station using our safe routing feature to avoid high crime areas.
+The safety routing page is used to generate a safe route for users to take based on historical crime data.
+In the following example, we create a route from the White House to Union Station using our safe routing feature to avoid high crime areas.

 ![Chatbot](git_repo_photos/saftey_routing_insights_app.png)

 ---

-### Public Saftey Resources
+### Public Safety Resources

-Resource Page used to help connect people to organizations to report emergencies and crimes.
+Resource Page is used to help connect people to organizations to report emergencies and crimes.

 ![Chatbot](git_repo_photos/saftey_resources_insights_app.png)